Mary Trump interview: From 2024 predictions to Donald’s psychological deterioration

 The book shed new light on the origins of the Times bombshell as well as other unknown tidbits about her family’s most famous member, including an allegation put forth by Maryanne Trump Barry (a retired appellate court judge and the president’s sister) that Mr Trump paid someone to take his college entrance exams.

-It was before President Joe Biden broke a year-long streak of not mentioning his predecessor, with a speech delivered from National Statuary Hall, in which he called out Mr Trump for creating and spreading “a web of lies about the 2020 election”.
+It was before the president, Joe Biden, broke a year-long streak of not mentioning his predecessor, with a speech delivered from National Statuary Hall, in which he called out Mr Trump for creating and spreading “a web of lies about the 2020 election”.

 It was also before Mr Trump embarked on a multi-day tantrum, issuing statement after statement from his “Save America” political action committee, attacking Mr Biden’s remarks as the “last gasp” of a “corrupt and discredited left-wing political and media establishment” and repeating outlandish conspiracy theories that have found an audience among white nationalists and viewers of right-wing media in the year since he left office under the cloud of the insurrection he fomented.